nirajp82/IdentityAccessManagement_IAM/Quiz/05_machine_to_machine_m2m_and_workload_identity.md

 ```

-**The .NET Implementation (Zero-Code Auth):**
-When Kubernetes injects the OIDC token into the pod, the AWS SDK automatically detects it via the `DefaultAWSCredentialsChain`.
-You do not write any authentication code.
+**The .NET Implementation (Zero-Code Auth):** When Kubernetes injects the OIDC token into the pod's file system, the AWS SDK automatically detects it via the `DefaultAWSCredentialsChain`.
+You do not write any complex authentication code or token exchange logic.
+The SDK handles the background call to AWS STS entirely on its own.

 ```csharp
 using Amazon.S3;